Valediction: United Kingdom

+Nazi Germany

+In correspondence between high-ranking Nazi officials, letters were usually signed with the valediction "Heil Hitler".
+This practice ended with the fall of Nazi Germany and denazification.

 Business usage in the United States

 The following table contains complimentary closings as recommended for business hard-letter use by two American authorities: Barron's Educational Series and American Management Association (AMACOM).